-By studying music you will be developing musicianship, a skill that will support a wide range of further education and career choices.
+By studying Music you will be developing musicianship, a skill that will support a wide range of further education and career choices.
 As part of the course you will have opportunities to develop performances as a soloist and as an ensemble and will compose and perform using music technology and recording equipment in our recording studio.

 The course will enable you to broaden your musical experiences and interests, develop imagination and foster creativity.
-You will study a range of genres from popular music of today to baroque, classical and film music.
 You will have numerous opportunities to perform to audiences ranging from your peers, assessors and invited audiences.
 The music department offers many extra-curricular opportunities to support your studies including a Christmas production, choir, band, trips and visits.
 As a GCSE student you have the opportunity to work with peripatetic music professionals with skills on a wide range of instruments to support your learning further.